Dermott School District

-Dermott School District is a school district headquartered in Dermott, Arkansas.
+Dermott School District is a school district headquartered in Dermott, Arkansas, United States.
 In Chicot County, it serves Dermott.
 A portion of the district extends into Desha County, where it serves Halley.
 Another portion extends into Drew County, where it includes Collins.

 In 1979 the Collins and Selma school districts dissolved, with portions of the students going to the Dermott school district.